ljquanlab/DTA-GTOmega/README.md

 # Reproduction

-Note that we repeatedly run each experiment for about 50 to 80 times.

-We provide 5-15 trained models to reproduce the results.
+We provide 5-15 trained models for reproduction.

 1. Change the 'split_strategy' in the following scripts to reproduce the results.